kammitama5/kammitama5.github.io/_posts/2017-7-5-Wednesday-July-5th.md

 ## On a 36'-er

+- I went with a group.
+It was lovely.
+  I didn't stay for the after-party on the dock, as
+  I needed to get home, but it was really fun.
+  A lot of the group was from the vicinity (Manhattan Beach, Redondo, etc).
+Quite a few East Coasters, too.

 ## Here we are leaving our slip and heading to the barge.

 - MDR (Marina Del Rey) has a barge with Fireworks.